 That is why you should hire an experienced Arizona accident law firm who knows how to get you every dollar you deserve.
 At Hastings and Hastings, we have been serving Arizona for over 40 years, representing injured victims and battling the insurance companies to make sure you get all the compensation you deserve.
 At the end of your case, our discount fee puts more money in YOUR pocket, allowing you to take care of what matters most: your health and your loved ones.
 If you’ve been injured in an accident, don’t wait, call today at 480-706-1100.

-Remember, at Hastings and Hastings you will ALWAYS meet with a licensed Arizona injury attorney for your FREE initial consultation.
+Remember, at Hastings and Hastings you will ALWAYS meet with a licensed Phoenix accident and injury attorney for your FREE initial consultation.
 Only a licensed car accident attorney can give you legal advice to help you navigate your case!
 This is one way other firms cut corners to increase THEIR bottom line.
 At Hastings and Hastings, for over 40 years we have been doing things the right way, not the easy way, all at a DISCOUNT FEE!
 Don’t settle for anything less.
 Call Hastings and Hastings today.

 Sources: